Preimplantation Genetic Testing (PGT-A & PGT-M)

 PGT-M (formerly known as PGD, Preimplantation Genetic Diagnosis) was first used in 1989 and resulted in the birth of a normal female baby that was free of the specific genetic disease that was carried by the parents.
 Since then, many children have been born after PGT-M. Each year, the number of genetic conditions that can be analyzed by the PGT-M lab grows.

-Preimplantation genetic diagnosis (PGD) was first used in 1989 and resulted in the birth of a normal female baby that was free of the specific genetic disease that was carried by the parents.
-Since then, many children have been born after PGD.
-Each year, the number of genetic conditions that can be analyzed by the PGD lab grows.
-PGD is done when a couple is concerned about passing on a specific disease or condition to their children and there is a specific gene marker or group of markers to identify the condition in the embryo.
-PGD is designed to help detect genetic abnormalities in embryos before implantation, thereby avoiding the transfer of affected embryos.
+PGT-M is done when patients are concerned about passing on a specific disease or condition to their children and there is a specific gene marker or group of markers to identify the condition in the embryo.
+PGT-M is designed to help detect genetic abnormalities in embryos before implantation, thereby avoiding the transfer of affected embryos.

-Examples of couples who may use PGD are those who carry genes for:
+Examples of patients who may use PGT-M are those who carry genes for:

 - Robertsonian and reciprocal translocations